anmarht/aws-sdk-bug/README.md

 Issue on aws-sdk-net https://github.com/aws/aws-sdk-net/issues/766

 I don't know why Amazon marked it as a question not a performance bug.
-The difference in performance is big.
+The difference in performance is big, and the other reason is causing unnecessary high CPU load.

 Please feel free to use my code as you like, any AWS code is governed by their own license.